 An unofficial withdrawal occurs when a student stops attending classes without notifying CCC.
-The unofficial withdrawal date is determined by the last date of active pursuit, defined in the

-Academic & Student Policy, April 2020 syllabus, determined by the instructor.
+The unofficial withdrawal date is determined by the last date of active pursuit, defined in the syllabus, determined by the instructor.
 If the date cannot be determined, the unofficial withdrawal date will be the midpoint of the session the class was taken in.
 An unofficial withdrawal does not change the final grade.

 If R2T4 is required and the return of funds results in a balance on the student's account, he/she is responsible for paying that balance to CCC.
-If the student does not pay his/her balance, a delinquency hold will be applied to the student's account, and the student will not be permitted to register or order transcripts until the balance is satisfied.
+If the student does not pay his/her balance, a delinquency hold will be applied to the student's account, and the student will not be permitted to register until the balance is satisfied.
 Per federal regulations, there is no appeal policy for the R2T4 calculation.